marianoguerra/efene/docs/reference/expressions/literals.rst

 Variable
 ~~~~~~~~

-A term holding a value, it must start with a lower case letter followed by
+A term holding a value, it must start with a upper case letter followed by
 lower case, upper-case, numbers or underscore characters::

         >>> Number = 12